brienen/crunch_uml/README.md

   - `-jt OUTPUT_JINJA2_TEMPLATE, --output_jinja2_template OUTPUT_JINJA2_TEMPLATE`: Specific Jinja2 template file.

   **Supported Export Types**:
-    - `jinja2"`: Renderer using Jinja2 to render one file per model in the database, where a model refers to a package with at least one Class.
+    - `jinja2`: Renderer using Jinja2 to render one file per model in the database, where a model refers to a package with at least one Class.
 Requires "output_jinja2_template" and "output_jinja2_templatedir".
-    - `ggm_md"`: Renderer that produces a basic markdown file per model in the database, where a model refers to a package containing at least one Class.
+    - `ggm_md`: Renderer that produces a basic markdown file per model in the database, where a model refers to a package containing at least one Class.
-    - `json"`: Produces a JSON document where each element relates to a table in the data model.
+    - `json`: Produces a JSON document where each element relates to a table in the data model.
-    - `csv"`: Produces multiple CSV files, each corresponding to a table in the data model.
+    - `csv`: Produces multiple CSV files, each corresponding to a table in the data model.
-    - `xlsx"`: Produces an Excel sheet with tabs corresponding to tables in the data model.
+    - `xlsx`: Produces an Excel sheet with tabs corresponding to tables in the data model.

 ## Development